How Tungsten Carbide is helping modern aircraft fly better

 The aerospace industry is one that is particularly demanding of materials with high wear and corrosion resistance.
 The countless numbers of moving parts in aircraft warrant that the components are made of materials that can resist the frictional forces between the moving parts and also be able to withstand exposure to chemical products that can initiate corrosion.
 Several materials and processes have been developed in the past to curtail the occurrence of wear and corrosion, such as aluminum, titanium, and magnesium alloys, and the High Chromium Plating (HCP) process was the most employed to protect materials.
 The emergence of the benefits that Tungsten Carbide offers made it a material of choice as a replacement in some applications and processes, especially the advanced coating of metallic components.

-Tungsten Carbide Processes such as the High-Velocity Oxy-Fuel (HVOF) and the Low-temperature Chemical Vapor deposition (CVD) are now aviation industry standards for coating of components such as fuel metering valves on aircraft, backward thrust rods, pins, bushing, bearings, hooks, catches, landing gear, flaps track and plate strips, etc. This coated layer of tungsten carbide, which Graf Hartmetall GmbH distributes across Europe, improves the wear and corrosion resistance of the components in a magnitude close to 14 times the stainless steel.
-The Tungsten Carbide coating also improves the temperature resistance of the material, meaning they can retain their strength and structure at elevated temperatures.
+Tungsten Carbide Processes such as the High-Velocity Oxy-Fuel (HVOF) and the Low-temperature Chemical Vapor deposition (CVD) are now aviation industry standards for coating components such as fuel metering valves on aircraft, backward thrust rods, pins, bushing, bearings, hooks, catches, landing gear, flaps track and plate strips, etc. This coated layer of tungsten carbide, which Graf Hartmetall GmbH distributes across Europe, improves the wear and corrosion resistance of the components in a magnitude close to 14 times the stainless steel.
+The Tungsten Carbide coating also improves the temperature resistance of the material, meaning it can retain its strength and structure at elevated temperatures.

 Improved fatigue life

-Tungsten Carbide is a very hard and fairly tough material, which makes it suitable in applications where fatigue control is important, such as the landing gears and jet engines.
+Tungsten Carbide is a very hard and fairly tough material, which makes it suitable in applications where fatigue control is important, such as landing gears and jet engines.
 For instance, Tungsten Carbide coating is used in the Jet engines of the Typhoon and F16 aircraft.

-Tungsten carbide coatings have been widely accepted as a practical, technical, and commercial solution to improving the fatigue life of aircrafts components, thereby increasing the service life of the components.
+Tungsten carbide coatings have been widely accepted as a practical, technical, and commercial solution to improving the fatigue life of aircraft components, thereby increasing the service life of the components.
 The improved service life of components implies that aircraft can offer better services, for instance, the improved landing gears will make takeoff and landing more comfortable for the passengers aboard, while the improved engine can increase the speed attainable and shorten the travel time.